Karthik7013/color-pallet/README.md

 # color-pallet
-cool colors generator using random and tkinter  module
+cool colors generator using random and tkinter  module GUI